TeamMGE/MicrobialGenomicsCourse/_episodes/12-pangenome-analysis.md

 > ## Discussion: Open or closed pangenome?
 > After roary finished, have a look at the summary file.
 How many core and pangenome genes are there?
 Visit the
-> definition of an open and closed pangenome [here](http://www.metagenomics.wiki/pdf/definition/pangenome).
+> definition of an open and closed pangenome [here](http://www.metagenomics.wiki/pdf/definition/pangenome) and download and view the file "Rplots.pdf".
 > Has *M. tuberculosis* a closed or an open pangenome?
 {: .discussion}